 5 top parks for stargazing in South Australia

 Not only is Flinders Chase protected from mainland light pollution, it’s also located at the furthest point south of the island, facing outward to the open ocean, making it the darkest point on the whole island.

 This special park offers pristine beauty during both day and night that you won’t want to miss out on.
-So, revel in the wilderness of Flinders Chase by camping under the stars at one of these secluded campgrounds.
+So, revel in the wilderness of Flinders Chase by camping under the stars at a campground or treat yourself to heritage accommodation.

+5 top parks for stargazing in South Australia